Nithil3007/Clinical-Trial-Matcher/README.md

 - Frontend: React, TypeScript, TailwindCSS
 ### Backend
 - Started with implementing the **text extraction** function.
 - Extracted the conditions and treatment parameters from the transcript.
 The clinical trial API uses a semantic search method to retrieve the relevant trials.
 I had to figure out a way to extract the trials with the most relevance.
 Used AND and OR operators with **condition** and **intervention** queries to get the required URLs for the API.
 Completed the **get_params()** function.
 Spent more time coming up with the logic than writing the functions in the trial_service.py script.
-AI was helpful in extracting values from the trial json data.
+AI helped extract values from the trial json data.
 - Used the **relevant_trials()** function to get the relevant trials, **trials_long()** function to get detailed trial information.
 - Began working on the **main.py** backend code at this point.
 Wrote API endpoints to extract **patient data**, get **trials related** to the patient and get **trial details** given the NCT ID as a starting point.
 - Proceeded with the **BONUS** requirements.
 Wrote API endpoints to **save selected trails**, **delete saved trails**, **list saved trails**.